mariobgallardo/house_rocket_project/README.md

 | sqft_living15 | The square footage of interior housing living space for the nearest 15 neighbors |
 | sqft_lot15    | The square footage of the land lots of the nearest 15 neighbors                  |

+### 1.4.
+Business Assumptions:
+Considering the business understanding during the exploratory data analysis, some assumptions were considered in order to create a few insights.
+The assumptions are listed bellow:
+..**